todogroup/osposurvey/2021/questions.md

 * Our products do not have any software components
 * Don't know

-5. Does your company have a formal policy governing use and contribution to open source projects in the following areas?
+5. Does your organization have a formal policy governing use and contribution to open source projects in the following areas?
 >{Yes No Don't know}
 * Use of open source code in products (dependencies)
 * Releasing open source code or projects